google/gson/UserGuide.md

 Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.

-Gson can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.
+Gson can work with arbitrary Java objects including pre-existing objects that you do not have source code of.

 ## <a name="TOC-Goals-for-Gson"></a>Goals for Gson

 * Provide easy to use mechanisms like `toString()` and constructor (factory method) to convert Java to JSON and vice-versa
 * Allow pre-existing unmodifiable objects to be converted to and from JSON
 * Allow custom representations for objects
-*   Support arbitrarily complex object
+* Support arbitrarily complex objects
 * Generate compact and readability JSON output

 ## <a name="TOC-Gson-Performance-and-Scalability"></a>Gson Performance and Scalability

 Here are some metrics that we obtained on a desktop (dual opteron, 8GB RAM, 64-bit Ubuntu) running lots of other things along-with the tests.
-You can rerun these tests by using the class [PerformanceTest](http://code.google.com/p/google-gson/source/browse/trunk/gson/src/test/java/com/google/gson/metrics/PerformanceTest.java).
+You can rerun these tests by using the class [`PerformanceTest`](gson/src/test/java/com/google/gson/metrics/PerformanceTest.java).

 * Strings: Deserialized strings of over 25MB without any problems (see `disabled_testStringDeserializationPerformance` method in `PerformanceTest`)
 * Large collections:
   * Serialized a collection of 1.4 million objects (see `disabled_testLargeCollectionSerialization` method in `PerformanceTest`)
   * Deserialized a collection of 87,000 objects (see `disabled_testLargeCollectionDeserialization` in `PerformanceTest`)
 * Gson 1.4 raised the deserialization limit for byte arrays and collection to over 11MB from 80KB.

 Note: Delete the `disabled_` prefix to run these tests.
-We use this prefix to prevent running these tests every time we run junit tests.
+We use this prefix to prevent running these tests every time we run JUnit tests.

 ## <a name="TOC-Gson-Users"></a>Gson Users